If you are planning a development it pays to seek archaeological advice from the Council's advisers, the South Yorkshire Archaeology Service.

 Archaeological work before and during development can take a number of forms:

 - desk-based assessment: a detailed appraisal of available information about a site before a planning application is submitted or approved.

 - field evaluation: a survey or trial excavation designed to assess the nature of archaeological remains within a proposed development area before a planning application is submitted or approved.
 Techniques may include field walking, geophysical survey and trial trenching.

 - excavation and recording: a controlled programme of fieldwork to provide a lasting record of archaeological evidence unavoidably destroyed by development.

 - watching brief: the recording of archaeological evidence coming to light during the course of development.

 It is national and local practice that the costs of archaeological work made necessary by development should, in most circumstances, be borne by the developer.

-For more information please contact us or alternatively visit the South Yorkshire Archaeology Service web site using the link below:
+For more information please contact us or alternatively visit South Yorkshire Archaeology Service.

 South Yorkshire Archaeology Service, Howden House, 1 Union Street, Sheffield, S1 2SH